sudhanwadindorkar/mithrandir/README.md

-# 🔒 secret-proxy
+# 🔒 obscura

 ## Restrict Access to Web Services Using a Secret Path with Optional Redis Tracking

-`secret-proxy` is a lightweight, high-performance reverse proxy written in Go that restricts access to a backend service unless the client first accesses a predefined **secret path** (e.g., `/13b84d2a-faff-4b02-bef0-9f7898252659`).
+`obscura` is a lightweight, high-performance reverse proxy written in Go that restricts access to a backend service unless the client first accesses a predefined **secret path** (e.g., `/13b84d2a-faff-4b02-bef0-9f7898252659`).
 Once accessed, the proxy allows the client’s IP to continue accessing the backend for a configurable time.
 It can be deployed as a sidecar along with your main container or separately also.
 It uses Redis for multi-instance or clustered deployment support.

 This proxy can be useful for:
 - Adding another layer of protection for self-hosted apps like **Immich** or **NextCloud**